DelphiWorlds/HowTo/Solutions/AndroidLibraries/Readme.md

 `Java type Jcontent_ContextCompat could not be found`

-This is because the required Android libraries have not been built into the app.
+This is because the required Android libraries have not been built into the app. **With Delphi 11.1, the app will not compile because it attempts to merge the non-existent .dex files**

 ## How to resolve the issue